carpaltunnel/MongoDB-ACDS/Presentation/08-JSON Schema Enforcement in Mongo/README.md

 To do this, we will add the `validator` property to the options object when we create our collection and use the `$jsonSchema` operator to indicate the schema to be validated against.

 Let's take a look at the JSON schema we created in the previous lesson, modify it slightly for use with Mongo, and then create a new collection that uses it for validation.
 The primary difference you'll notice is the usage of `bsonType` to define the type, rather than simply `type`.
 We must remove the `format` property since it is unsupported by Mongo.
-Additionally, the `integer` type is not supported so we need to change it to `number`.
+Additionally, the `integer` type is not supported so we need to change it to `number` or `int`.
 All of our types must [conform to a valid BSON type](https://www.mongodb.com/docs/manual/reference/bson-types/).

 ```json
 {